fcla/xmlresolution/README.md

 XML Resolution Service
 ======================
 Consider a collection of XML documents.
 You would like to gather up all of the schemas necessary to understand those documents.
 This web service helps you do that, in three RESTful steps:

   1. Create a collection resource.
   2. POST some XML documents to the collection.
   3. GET the collection, retrieving a tar file of the schemas and a manifest.

-The original XML documents are not kept nor returned in the tar file.
+The original XML documents are not kept nor are they returned in the tar file.
+It is recommended that you use this with a caching proxy such as squid.

 Envronment
 ----------